wrongcoder/janavarro95-Stardew_Valley_Mods/[Storm]BuildHealth/ReadMe.md

 -Initial Release

 This is the BuildHealth mod, which can increase your max health in a couple of different ways!
-As you partake in the tasks below, you gain xp points, and when you reach enough xp points, your max health will increase
+As you partake in the tasks below, you gain xp points, and when you reach enough xp points, your max health will increase!

 Ways to increase maximum health